OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/git.md

 # Prerequisites

 ## User privileges
-For integration, OpsHub Integration Manager requires user which is authorized to connect to Git Repository Server and can pull check-in information.
+For integration, <code class="expression">space.vars.SITENAME</code> requires user which is authorized to connect to Git Repository Server and can pull check-in information.

 ## Other Prerequisites
-If the OpsHub Integration Manager is installed as a service in Linux distributed system, this service will get started with the **opshub** user.
+If the <code class="expression">space.vars.SITENAME</code> is installed as a service in Linux distributed system, this service will get started with the **opshub** user.
 This user should have permission to Git repository path.

 ## Clone Git repository
-Git must be installed on the machine where OpsHub Integration Manager server is running.
+Git must be installed on the machine where <code class="expression">space.vars.SITENAME</code> server is running.
 Clone the Git repository which you want to synchronize on the same machine where the server is installed.
-This repository will be used by OpsHub Integration Manager only.
+This repository will be used by <code class="expression">space.vars.SITENAME</code> only.

 ## Install python and required modules
 * For hook configuration python and required modules are required, refer [Python Configuration](#configuration-python-2-6-0) under Appendix for installation.